Chapter 6

 format, so it is not feasible to provide their full list.
 Most of the following options

-There are several ways how to pass the options to TeX4ht
+There are several ways how to pass the options to TeX4ht.
+The non-recommended

 TeX file.